hooyuser/functional_analysis/Functional_Analysis.typ

 ]

-By the Riesz–Markov–Kakutani representation theorem, the space $C_c^0 (X)'$ can be identified with the space of Radon measures on $X$.
+By the Riesz-Markov-Kakutani representation theorem, the space $C_c^0 (X)'$ can be identified with the space of Radon measures on $X$.

 One particularly important class of Radon measures are those that are induced locally integrable functions.
 There is a bijective correspondence between locally integrable functions $f$ on $X$ and linear functionals $T_f$ on $C_c^0 (X)$ defined by
 $